alberto-martinbelloso/algdes-labs/matching/README.md

 -----------------

 * Python 3.6
-* Input files in ´data´ folder under the root of where ´runner.py´ is
+* Input files in `data` folder under the root of where `runner.py` is

 Running the program
 -------------------

-The main is ´runner.py´ as such this is the file to run.
+The main is `runner.py` as such this is the file to run.
-Typically from the command line it's ´py runner.py´
+Typically from the command line it's `py runner.py`

 Output
 -----------------